The BApplication

 After the handler is finished (when its MessageReceived()

-returns), the BMessage
+returns), the BMessage is automatically

-deleted and the BLooper
+deleted and the BLooper is unlocked.

-Access to many BLooper
+Access to many BLooper functions (and some BHandler functions) is

 proteced by a lock.
 To invoke a lock-protected functions (or groups of

-functions), you must first call Lock()
+functions), you must first call Lock(), and then

 call Unlock()

 be nested within the thread.
-Keep in mind that each Lock()
+Keep in mind that each Lock() must balanced

-by an Unlock()
+by an Unlock().

-constructor automatically locks the
+The BLooper constructor automatically locks the

 object.
-It's unlocked when Run()
+It's unlocked when Run() is invoked.

-This means that the Run()
+This means that the Run() function and

-any other lock-protected functions that you call before you call Run()
+any other lock-protected functions that you call before you call Run() must be called

-from the thread that constructed the BLooper
+from the thread that constructed the BLooper.

 Because they delete themselves when told to quit,

-s can't be allocated on the stack; you have
+BLoopers can't be allocated on the stack; you have

-to construct them with new
+to construct them with new.